 3To name the new class, enter a name or abbreviation in the Class Name box.

 Note that you enter the class name whenever you record a transaction that falls into the class.
 For this reason, you don’t want to create lengthy or easy-to-mistype class names.
 Keep things short, simple, and easy.

 4If the class that you’re setting up is actually a subclass of a parent class, select the Subclass Of check box and then choose the parent class from the Subclass Of drop-down list.

 After you describe the new class, you can click OK to save the class.
 Alternatively, you can click Cancel to not save the class.
 Or you can click the Next button to save the class and redisplay the New Class window.

-The Class menu, which appears when you click the Class button, also supplies commands for editing the information of the selected class, for deleting the selected class, for making the selected class inactive, for printing a list of classes, and several other useful commands as well.
-These commands are all pretty straightforward to use.
+The Class menu, which appears when you click the Class button, also supplies commands for editing the information of the selected class, for deleting the selected class, for making the selected class inactive, and for printing a list of classes, as well as several other useful commands.
+All these commands are pretty straightforward to use.
 Go ahead and experiment with them to find out how they work.